Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/a541ac67-95b3-4d67-a6a2-9e92d7b260d5)

-**Difficulty Recommendation:** Since the weapons from EFT and Izy are stronger than vanilla guns, you are strongly encouraged to play with higher than normal difficulty settings.
+**Difficulty Recommendation:** Since the weapons from EFT and Izy are stronger than vanilla guns, you are strongly encouraged to play with higher than your normal difficulty settings.
 ______________________________________________________________________________________________________________________